ulmi/SCIE/README.md

 * extinguisher type;
 * automatic expiration date, based on type;
 * automatic recharge date, based on last type;
-* and so on
+* and so on...
-* ahhh ad cool simple interface for the average Joe to use
+* ahhh a cool & simple interface for the average Joe to use

 ## Content ##